How does GIS and cloud computing work together?

 In essence, cloud computing provides businesses with computing solutions such as servers, software, databases, storage, analytics, and networking over the internet or “the cloud.”
-Because of this technology, organizations can store and process information without installing their own infrastructure or data centers.
+Because of this technology, organizations can store and process information without installing their own infrastructure or data centres.

 Cloud computing provides a wide range of benefits.
 Organizations will typically only have to pay for the services they use, making it a cost-efficient way of meeting their computing demands.
 They can also adjust their resources as they scale up or down, making it a flexible technology that can be adapted to every type of business.

-Geospatial Data and the Cloud
+Geodata and the Cloud

-How GIS Cloud Computing Works
+How does GIS Cloud Computing Works?